- Published by

 All dry fruits are beneficial for health but walnuts contain twice the amount of antioxidants compared to the other nuts.

 Though most of the walnuts are now grown in California with trees stretching over an area of 122,000 acres, this dry fruit originated from Persia.
 It takes 15 years for the tree to grow until it starts producing fruit.
-On average walnut tree gives fruit for 45 years.
+On average the tree gives fruit for 45 years.
 Walnuts belong to the tree nut family, almonds, pistachios, cashew nuts, hazelnuts, pecan and Brazil nuts also belong to this family.
-There are almost 30 varieties of walnuts out of which three most commonly known are Persian or English walnut, Black walnut and butternut walnut.
+There are almost 30 varieties of walnuts out of which three most commonly known are Persian or English, Black, and butternut walnut.

 Excellent for Heart Health